Battle of the Granicus: Persian army

 For the Persian army Arrian gives a number of almost 20,000 infantry, all Greek mercenaries, and 20,000 cavalry.
 Diodorus gives a figure of 10,000 cavalry and 100,000 infantry.
 Justin gives an even higher number of 600,000 men in total for the Persians.
 The historian Azar Gat explains that although the Persian Empire and its armies were large, the size of its armies were wildly exaggerated in the Greek sources.
 Gat adds that this was an "invariable" habit of pre-modern writers, as they both lacked precise information and were patriotically biased.

 N. G. L. Hammond accepts the Persian troop numbers given by Arrian.
 A. M. Devine and Krzysztof Nawotka regard the numbers given by Justin and the number for infantry given by Diodorus to be fantastical because such a large army would have been a logistical impossibility.
 Both historians consider the figure of 10,000 cavalry given by Diodorus to be more plausible.
-J. F. C. Fuller also considers a number of 10,000 cavalry to be more likely, but he doesn't mention the figure of Diodorus.
+J. F. C. Fuller also considers a number of 10,000 cavalry to be more likely, but he does not mention the figure of Diodorus.
 Arrian's claim on the strength and composition of the Persian infantry has elicited more detailed discussion.
 There have been arguments that the figure of 20,000 is accurate, but also included non-Greek native infantry.
 Others have argued that Greek mercenaries may have been the only infantry present but were not as numerous.

 Krzysztof Nawotka considers Arrian's claim of 20,000 infantry credible, but does not think it consisted entirely of Greek mercenaries.
 Such a large force of mercenaries would have been raised only very occasionally, after a long period of preparation and under the command of the Great King.
 Because the Achaemenids had not made such preparations for the battle, he judges that only a small fraction of the infantry were Greek mercenaries.
 Accordingly, local detachments of little military value made up the vast majority of the infantry.
 Based on Plutarch's statement that the infantry of both sides engaged after the Macedonian phalanx crossed the river, Ernst Badian likewise believes that non-Greek infantry was part of the Persian army and posted directly behind the cavalry.
-In this light, he considers 20,000 as an reasonable estimate for the total number of infantry.
+In this light, he considers 20,000 a reasonable estimate for the total number of infantry.
 He believes that Arrian's claim that all Persian infantry consisted of Greek mercenaries was either a mistake or an attempt to enhance Alexander's glory.